Highway and Public Works Manager

 Does everyone in the village use it?

 No, the sewer lines currently do not extend over Fall Creek to the Brooklyn Drive area of the village.
+When this bridge across Fall creek is replaced the new bridge is currently planned to have sewer line carrying capacity for potential expansion to this area.

 Does anyone outside the village use it?